VersaLog/VersaLog.rs/README.md

 ## What is VersaLog.rs?

 What is VersaLog.rs?
-VersaLog is a powerful and flexible logging library for JavaScript.
+VersaLog is a powerful and flexible logging library for Rust.
 It supports everything from simple usage to advanced, highly customizable configurations to meet a wide range of needs.

 ## Installation